thomasvolk/cellular-automat/example/typescript/README.md

-# cellular-js example
+# cellular-automat typescript example

-This is the typescript example for cellular-js.
+This is the typescript example for cellular-automat.

 prepare:

+    # compile the cellular-automat first
+    (cd ../../ && npm install && npm run build)
     npm install

 build: